-Pending insolvency proceedings interrupt domestic arbitration proceedings (Article 1471 of the CCP referring to Article 369 of the CCP).
+Pending insolvency proceedings lead to a stay of domestic arbitration proceedings (Article 1471 of the CCP referring to Article 369 of the CCP).
 The arbitral proceedings will resume once the disputed claim has been registered as a liability of the estate.
-Such an interruption is no longer applicable to international arbitration.
+Such a stay is no longer applicable to international arbitration.

-As regards international arbitrations, the Paris Tribunal de grande instance has ruled that the enforcement of an award rendered abroad condemning a party to pay damages when it is the object of insolvency proceedings is manifestly contrary to French international public policy.
+As regards international arbitrations, the Paris Tribunal de grande instance has ruled that the enforcement of an award rendered abroad condemning a party to pay damages when it is involved in insolvency proceedings is manifestly contrary to French international public policy.
 The rationale behind this decision is that such a finding would be contrary to the French principle of suspension of individual legal actions, according to which a juridical person cannot be condemned to pay damages if it has pending insolvency proceedings commenced against it (Paris Tribunal de grande instance, 2 February 1996).